Fast Semi Causal Nonparametric Markov Random Field Texture Synthesis

 (Brisbane, Australia), pp. 547-552, Australian Pattern Recognition Society,

 The source code requires ImageMagick to be preinstalled.
-To compile the code, run gmake in the parent directory.
 There are two makefiles, one in parent directory, and in the src directory.
 If the code does not compile, both makefiles will need to be edited.
-I have written one for a sun (default) and one for an sgi machine, but I give no guarantees that they will work.
+I have written one for a sun (default) and one for and sgi machine, but I give no guarantees that they will work.

 The program is executed with the following command